niharshah/goldstandard-reviewer-paper-match/README.md

 ## predictions

 Similarities predicted by different algorithms for datasets in the OpenReview format.
+The naming convention is as follows:

+`{algorithm}_{dataset}_{regime}.json`

+- `algorithm` is the algorithm that computed similarities
+- `dataset` is the dataset the similarities are predicted for
+- `regime` is the amount of information included in the papers' profiles: 't'--title only, 'ta'--title+abstract, 'f'--full text